Penang Botanic Gardens is a beautiful Penang attraction that is suitable for anyone who relishes being outdoors!

 A private tour with RayTheTour is one way to get around easily and directly from your hotel in Penang!

-Our service ensures comfort and convenience.
-And our knowledgeable guides will bring you to their favorite places in Penang from morning to evening!
+Their service ensures comfort and convenience.
+And there are knowledgeable guides that will bring you to their favorite places in Penang from morning to evening!

 2. Getting To Botanical Gardens By Bus